9 FAQ tagged with etiquette

 Here are some things to think about before posting to MetaTalk:

 -Do not post to MetaTalk if you really just want to ask the mods a question or bring something to their attention.
 (For example if you are curious about something, but don't necessarily want a community discussion about it.)
-The best way to do this is always to use the contact form, which will reach whoever is on duty.
+The best way to do this is always to use the Contact Us form, which will reach whoever is on duty.

 - Please make bug reports after you have tried some basic troubleshooting steps and only if you feel that your problem may affect other MeFites.
 (The contact form is a good option here too.)